lina-meste/ICS4U-Work/README.md

 work done in Java (not complete projects) from my ICS4U class c: | 2022

---Only use work as reference
+--Only use work as reference, most questions from CodeHS